joshualai9922/tic-tac-toe-multiplayer/readme.md

 ### How to play via live url

 - https://tic-tac-toe-multiplayer-game-client.vercel.app
-(Note: if playing on 1 machine, open in 2 tabs, 1 incognito and 1 non incognito as login authentication uses cookies)
+(Note: if playing on 1 machine, open in 2 tabs, 1 incognito and 1 non-incognito as login authentication uses cookies)

 ### How to play locally